BgeeDB/bgee_web/src/routes/support.tutorial-gene-page/tutorial-gene-page.md

 ![](../img/doc/gene-search/Fig09_Expression-headers-gene-page.png#tutoimgborder)

-It is also possible to filter by data types/techniques (Affymetrix, EST, RNA-Seq, etc.) used to produce the expression calls.
+It is also possible to filter by data types/techniques (e.g. RNA-Seq) used to produce the expression calls.
 By default, all are selected.

 ![](../img/doc/gene-search/Fig10_Expression-Data-types.png#tutoimgborder)